logicalbomb/puzzle-attack/docs/puzzle-attack-release-plan.md

   - Falling animation
   - Multiple blocks can fall simultaneously

-- [ ] **PHYS-002**: Implement board refill
+- [ ] **PHYS-002**: Empty space swapping
+  - Allow swapping blocks into empty spaces
+  - Apply gravity after swap so block falls into place
+  - Works in both directions

+- [ ] **PHYS-003**: Row rise system
+  - SHIFT key raises board by one row
-  - Generate new blocks at top
+  - New random blocks generated at bottom
-  - Ensure new blocks don't create unintentional matches
+  - All blocks shift up
-  - Smooth entry animation
+  - No instant matches in new row

 - [ ] **GAME-004**: Implement cascade/combo system
   - Detect new matches after gravity settles